k3vinhu4ng/Portfolio/readme.md

 ## Project Description
 ### Portfolio Website.
-Portfolio index page has prominent icon links to Linkedin and Github.
-The About Me page includes education credentials and relevant computer skills.
-The projects page includes screenshots, descriptions, and links to projects.
+Portfolio Index page has a hero image with prominent icon links to Linkedin and Github.
+The "About Me" page includes education credentials and relevant computer skills.
+The "Projects" page includes screenshots, descriptions, and links to projects.
 The footer of this website also has Linkedin and Github icons, as well as a button that downloads a copy of my resume.
 All links on this website are also opened in a new tab.

 ## Designs
 Made using Figma.